 Here I am picking up my boy from school and taking him to the hot tub to talk about his day and relax.
 Sometimes we'll go to the playground too if he's up for it.
 Naturally, I began to wonder whether I should emphasize sports more at age five.

+This constant push for parents to get their young kids to do every single extracurricular activity is causing me some anxiety.
 Am I being too soft?
-I just keep thinking to myself, what’s the rush?
+I just keep thinking to myself, what's the rush?

 No Adult Athletes To Be Found